AdaCore/spark2014/docs/lrm/source/packages.rst

    The volatility refinement aspect values of a subcomponent of an object are those of the enclosing object.

+.. _tu-fe-external_state_variables-02:

+2. The value of a volatility refinement aspect shall only be specified for an effectively volatile stand-alone object.
+[A formal parameter is not a stand-alone object; see Ada RM 3.3.1 .]

+.. _tu-fe-external_state_variables-03:

+3. The declaration of an effectively volatile stand-alone object shall be a library-level declaration.
+[In particular, it shall not be declared within a subprogram.]

 .. _tu-fe-external_state_variables-04:

-4. The value of a volatility refinement aspect shall only be specified for an effectively volatile stand-alone object.
-[A formal parameter is not a stand-alone object; see Ada RM 3.3.1 .]
+4. A constant object (other than a formal parameter of mode **in**) shall not be effectively volatile.

 .. _tu-fe-external_state_variables-05:

-5. The declaration of an effectively volatile stand-alone object shall be a library-level declaration.
-[In particular, it shall not be declared within a subprogram.]
+5. An effectively volatile type other than a protected type shall not have a discriminated part.

 .. _tu-fe-external_state_variables-06:

-6. A constant object (other than a formal parameter of mode **in**) shall not be effectively volatile.
-An effectively volatile object shall not have a discriminated part.
+6. A type which is not effectively volatile shall not have an effectively volatile component.

 .. _tu-fe-external_state_variables-07:

-7. A object which is not effectively volatile shall not have a volatile component.
+7. A protected type shall not have an effectively volatile component.

 .. _tu-fe-external_state_variables-08: